-&lt;sup>28I also arrive at similar conclusions when I use more standard event study methods and restrict the sample to all domestic and listed firms observed in the years prior to gender-diverse board adoption (Table B4)
+&lt;sup>29I also arrive at similar conclusions when I use more standard event study methods and restrict the sample to all domestic and listed firms observed in the years prior to gender-diverse board adoption (Table B4).

-&lt;sup>29There are some studies in the US context that attempt to address the endogeneity of board composition.
+&lt;sup>30There are some studies in the US context that attempt to address the endogeneity of board composition.
 Widely cited estimates of the effects of gender diversity on Firm Value come from Adams and Ferreira (2009), who use a firm fixed effects specification.
 Their econometric model attempts to identify the effects of gender diversity by studying how firm outcomes change when a firm gender diversifies its board.
 For their estimates to have a causal interpretation, firm-specific omitted variables such as corporate culture must not vary over the sample period.
 Bernile, Bhagwat, and Yonker (2018) address a similar question but use an instrumental research design.
 They use the diversity of potential directors that live within a non-stop flight of a firm's headquarter as an instrument for board diversity.
 Through two stage least squares estimates, the authors find that increased board diversity results in better financial performance.

-&lt;sup>30For example, Norway passed a gender quota in 2003 that required all public limited liability companies to have at least 40 percent representation of each gender.
+&lt;sup>31For example, Norway passed a gender quota in 2003 that required all public limited liability companies to have at least 40 percent representation of each gender.
 Any public limited liability company that failed to meet the requirements as of 2008 would be forced to dissolve.
-Bertrand et al. (2019) document sizable evasion: of the 563 public limited liability companies affected by the quota in 2003, only 179 maintained corporate form by 2008.
+Bertrand et al. (2019) document sizable evasion: of the 563 public penalties in other contexts, so one would expect far less evasive behavior among California-based firms affected by the gender-quota.
+Indeed, I find no evidence that firms took evasive actions.
+Between 2017 and 2020, only 7 percent of treated firms delisted or changed headquarter location.
+Firms in the control group were actually more likely to change headquarter location and equally likely to go private (Table B2).